Skip to content

 2. whether that caller is authorized to use the receipt content

-3. what the intended work is
+4. what the intended work is, classified as task_class: parse

-4. which semantic and policy context the task will run under
+5. which semantic and policy context the task will run under

 Only after this step does the receipt become protocol-recognized work.